Valuation

 The idea behind relative valuation, also known as valuation using multiples, is to compare an asset's price to the market worth of similar assets.
 The concept has produced useful tools in the securities investing space that are likely able to identify pricing abnormalities.

-As a result, analysts and investors are now better equipped to make critical judgments on asset allocation thanks to these tools
+As a result, analysts and investors are now better equipped to make critical judgments on asset allocation thanks to these tools.

 When valuing an asset, relative valuation—also known as comparable valuation—is a very helpful and efficient method.
-Utilizing comparable, similar assets to determine the value of another asset is known as relative valuation.

 For instance, a bond's valuation involves comparing its price to a benchmark, typically a government bond.
 In this case, the bond's "required return"—technically, its yield to maturity, or YTM—is ascertained by comparing its credit rating to that of a government asset with a comparable maturity.